LPMB-Lab/developer-resources/README.md

 It's probably good to have some familiarity with Unity's new input system, as that seems to be the direction in which Unity is moving.

 ## Finding models and animations
 I use Mixamo, they have a several locomotion animation packs and simple models to apply them to, which makes it easy to find you're looking for.
+You'll need an Adobe account (or log in using Google or another one of the provided options).

 The animations are motion-captured, so they are realistic looking.
 To download:
 - Select a model (if you just want an animation, I usually pick the Y Bot or X Bot)